B4shCr00k/b4shcr00k/README.md

 ### About me :
 - I am a computer science student who is interested in offensive security,Malware Dev,Os Internals and binary exploitation.

-- I share everything i write here So more people can learn !
+- The goal of sharing all these different projects is to simply document my work as well as helping anyone who wants to learn !

 # To Do :
 - Reflective Dll Injection